NKulling/SWISS_NCP_ASSESSMENT/README.md

 - **NCP Folder:** Contains detailed scripts and tables related to Nature's Contribution to People.
 - **BD Folder:** Includes scripts and parameters for the biodiversity indicator, composed of a prioritization of species distribution models (SDMs).

-## Reference

-Külling, N., Adde, A., Lambiel, A., Wicki, S., Guisan, A., Grêt-Regamey, A., & Lehmann, A. (2024).
-Nature’s contributions to people and biodiversity mapping in Switzerland: spatial patterns and environmental drivers.
-Ecological Indicators, 163, 112079. https://doi.org/10.1016/j.ecolind.2024.112079

 ## Map Display